 There are often many questions that parents / carers wish to ask but feel silly in doing so.
 No question is ever not worth asking so please do contact us, however small your concern or query.

 We have tried to list below the most frequently asked questions:

 - What happens if I am late dropping off / picking up?

-In the morning, children go to class after they hear the bell.
+In the morning, children go to class between 8.45 and 8.55am when registration takes place.
 The gates are then locked.
 Anyone arriving after this time must sign in at the front office.